csgo-league/csgo-league-bot/README.md

 8. Apply the database migrations by running `python3 migrate.py up`.

 9. Run the launcher Python script by calling `python3 launcher.py -e {server ID}`.
-You will only need to use the `-e` flag when running for the first time to create the emojis in your server.
+You will only need to use the `-e` flag when running for the first time to create the emojis in your server (be sure to give the bot the "manage emojis" permission in your server).
 Look [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-#) for help finding your Discord server's ID.

 ## Commands
 `q!help` **-** Display the help menu<br>